Pierre Legendre (historian)

 Pierre Legendre (15 June 1930 – 3 March 2023) was a French historian of law and psychoanalyst.
-Legendre held a position of research director at the École pratique des hautes études.
+Legendre held a position of research director at the École Pratique des Hautes Études.
 His work is primarily devoted to the history of juristic institutions and concepts (Roman law and Canon law) and to the anthropology of Western civilization.

-Legendre was born in Normandy on 15 June 1930.
+Legendre was born in Villedieu-les-Poêles, Normandy on 15 June 1930.
 He collaborated in the making of a number of films, shown on Arte and other television stations: The Fashioning of Western Man (1996), Mirror of a Nation: Ecole Nationale d'Administration and Dominium Mundi: The Empire of Management (2007), all produced and distributed by Ideale Audience International, Paris.

 Legendre died on 3 March 2023, at the age of 92.